KIDA-BfR/Gen_info_extract/README.md

 # Gen_info_extract

-This is a basic information extraction script, based on this [Langhcain tutorial](https://python.langchain.com/docs/tutorials/extraction/) that takes .pdf and returns structured output based on a schema.
+This is a basic information extraction script, based on this [Langchain tutorial](https://python.langchain.com/docs/tutorials/extraction/).
+It reads .pdf, selects texts based on inclusion and exclusion criteria and finally returns structured output based on a schema.